-This assessment is a measure of reading comprehension ability matched to an approximate US grade level equivalency score.
+This assessment is a measure of arithmetic ability matched to an approximate US grade level equivalency score.
 It was originally designed for use in industrial settings.
-Use it to assess an applicant’s current reading comprehension abilities for entry-level positions, for suitability for entry into post-secondary education venues or to determine where to begin remedial instruction.
-Use the Search function (upper right) to find similar tests including the “Industrial Reading Test”.
+Use it to assess an applicant’s current mathematical abilities for entry-level positions, for suitability for entry into post-secondary education venues or to determine where to begin remedial instruction.

 The Reading-Arithmetic Inventory measures applicants on the following scales:

 Reading Index – Grade 9

 Contains 60 items that test applicant’s ability to read and understand basic materials through to grade nine.